Composing XML output for an action in a flow

 Generated XML file in Box

-The XML output that the XML compose function generates can be used in any number of ways to complete an action in the same or a different flow, or used externally.
-Let's suppose that you'd like to use the .xml file that was generated in the previous scenario to create shipping records for orders within some other application.
+You can use the XML output that the XML compose function generates in any number of ways to complete an action in the same or a different flow, or used externally.
+In this example, you want to use the XML file that was generated in the previous scenario to create shipping records for orders within some other application.

-Using App Connect, you can add a Box Retrieve file action to a flow, to retrieve the contents of the .xml file, and then add an XML Parser node to parse the file contents and generate output schema that you can use to map the XML data in the subsequent "create" action.
+You can add a Box Retrieve file action to a flow to retrieve the contents of the XML file.
+You can then add an XML Parser node to parse the file contents and generate an output schema that you can use to map the XML data in the subsequent create action.

 Figure 10.
 XML Parser node